 - a.
 Submit a one-minute, unedited video along with a \$25 entry fee per couple/group.
 Payment must be included with your video entry to qualify. - b.
 All Videos must be uploaded to uca.varsity.com and should be submitted in MP4 or MOV files. - c.
-Complete and return the registration form. - d.
+Complete and return the registration form and email to college@varsity.com. - d.
 Your video and entry fee must be in our office no later than 5:00pm on November 7, 2023.